irumeria/StationarySE/README.md

 ```sh
 export  JULIA_NUM_THREADS=${THE_NUMBER_OF_THE_CORES}
 ```
-It should be set before activate the Julia REPL environment.
+It should be set before activating the Julia REPL environment.

 ## Solver API